domahidizoltan/assessment-solvency-analytics/comments.md

 ## Algorithmic task

 - Validating the input was not a requirement but I implemented validations as well.
 They are covered with tests.
 Probably only the `haystack_is_shorter` scenario might not be clear what is intended to validate when the haystack size is smaller than the needle size.
-Without this validation in this case the output can't have the same size as the needle, what should always be the case.
+Without this validation the output can't have the same size as the needle, what should always be the case.
-- The functions and the error types are not exported because I usually try narrow the access scope as much as possible
+- The functions and the error types are not exported because I usually try to narrow the access scope as much as possible.

 ## Business task